 The number of financial advisors, investment advisors, and wealth managers seeking to sell a book of business or an entire financial advisory, investment advisory, or wealth management practice is currently in short supply, in comparison to the number of advisors seeking to buy such practices or books of business.
 Such ratios may fluctuate according to market events, the number of purchasers or sellers in the marketplace, the overall demographics of investors, and myriad other factors.

-Due to the numerous elements that are essential to calculating the value of an investment advisory, wealth management, or financial advisor practice or book of business, it is imperative for both sellers and purchasers to acquire a current and accurate valuation.
+Due to the numerous elements that are essential to calculating the value of an investment advisory, wealth management, financial advisor practice, or book of business, it is imperative for both sellers and purchasers to acquire a current and accurate valuation.
 In fact, the valuation will likely be the starting point for any discussions about a potential transaction.

 The Valuation Process